SteffeyDev/osc-scenes/README.md

   ...
 ```

-Obviously, you would replace these fake OSC commands with the actual commands you want to be sent when the corresponsing key is set in a scene.
+In your actual `scenes.yaml`, you would replace these fake OSC commands with the actual commands you want to be sent when the corresponsing key is set in a scene.
 By mapping the values, it makes it very easy to create a large number of scene layouts in plain text, and not have to worry about copying around obscure OSC commands to every scene.

 This is a very basic example, for a more in-depth look into the types of maps available, see the *Advanced Mapping* section below